 Manhattan Prep has a more comprehensive course selection among platforms that offer GMAT.
 Although the price is higher than others, the money paid is worth every service rendered.

-You will get the live selection, self-study, private tutoring, advanced course, executive assessment, boot camp, and so on.
-Manhattan Prep has the broadest curriculum on GMAT.
+You will get the live selection, self-study, private tutoring, gmat prep course, advanced course, executive assessment, boot camp, and so on.
+Manhattan, gmat Prep courses has the broadest curriculum on GMAT.

 - Access to Support:

 The Princeton Review makes their classes more personal.
 They realize that studying is not a one-way ticket.
 That is why the instructors are very available for questions and other support.

 The self-paced courses are not an exemption to support.
 Your instructors are available for questioning and quick response.

 Not only can you watch your instructors’ live instruction, but you can also get the live instruction recording for personal additional studying.
 In addition to the recordings are the e-books and exam guides.

 Manhattan Prep is one online tutor that values good tutoring.
 Instructors in Manhattan Prep are instructors that have been duly examined.
 These instructors have taken the GMAT exams and passed with good grades.